Reviews and Appeals

 There are many support mechanisms available, such as career advice, counselling and coaching.
 Full details are available on the HEE YH website, specific links are provided in the Support Resources section below.

-To initiate the appeals/reviews process, please complete the Trainee’s Statement of ARCP Review/Appeal form and return this to the Deputy Dean for your School, copying in the relevant Programme Support Coordinator.
+To initiate the appeals/reviews process, please complete the Trainee’s Statement of ARCP Review/Appeal form and return this to the Deputy Dean for your School (or Postgraduate Dental Dean for Dental Trainees), copying in the relevant Programme Support Coordinator.
 These contact details, and submission deadline date, are included in your ARCP outcome letter.

 Dr Fiona Bishop